As part of Debt Awareness Week we’re discussing the five danger signs...

 Procrastination problem 3: Decluttering

 Decluttering is one of the few things in adult life that I’m actually good at.
 I love throwing or giving stuff away.
 That’s the problem.
 Instead of giving stuff to charity shops, why am I not trying to sell it on eBay?
-Because I’m lazy that’s why.
+Because I never get round to it, that’s why.

 eBay has even simplified the selling process by creating an easy to use app.
 But then there’s the whole situation of going to the post office to send it off.